Eat

 Henley Royal Regatta, Henley-on-Thames

 Henley Royal Regatta is the most famous regatta in the world and a real highlight of both the UK’s summer sporting and social calendar.
-Spread over a week of events, this regatta draws visitors from across the globe, hosting over 300 rowing races of international class.
-Best of all, Henley is only 8 miles from Marlow.
+Spread over a week of events, this regatta draws visitors from across the globe, hosting over three hundred rowing races of international class.
+Best of all, Henley is only eight miles from Marlow.

 Henley Festival, Henley-on-Thames